-Do you need to bill customers and clients repeatedly every week, month or year?
+Do you need to bill customers and clients on a weekly basis, monthly, or yearly?
 If your answer is yes, then this article is right for you.
-You will learn how you do this seamlessly.
+You will learn how you do this with ease.
 With WooCommerce subscriptions, you can bill customers at regular billing periods and schedules.
 However, Woocommerce cannot handle subscriptions on its own, you need to install a plugin.

 In this article, we will be looking into the benefits of setting up a WooCommerce Subscription.
-More importantly, we will present to you the best 5 Woocommerce Subscription plugins for WordPress.
+We will also present to you the best 5 Woocommerce Subscription plugins for WordPress.

-Simply put, WooCommerce Subscriptions plugins help you manage your subscription-based store seamlessly.
+Simply put, WooCommerce Subscriptions plugins help you manage a subscription-based store.

-With them, subscribers can easily upgrade and cancel subscriptions without needing to contact you.
+With them, subscribers can easily upgrade and cancel subscriptions without having to reach you.